hci-a-if-its-2019/final-project-dwipangga/README.md

 13. P: Iya, lebih nice
 14. M2: OKE DEH......
 MAKASIH MR TURANZONK LOVERSSSSS :D :D :D

-(Note: Turanzonk Lovers is his alias name (Not his real name), it derived from Turangga+Zonk (Because the Turangga train is sometimes is having bad quality executive train with hard seat and without the window in single seat before it replaced with newer stainless steel carriage) hehehe.
+Note: Turanzonk Lovers is his alias name (Not his real name), it derived from Turangga+Zonk (Because the Turangga train is sometimes is having bad quality executive train with hard seat and without the window in single seat before it replaced with newer stainless steel carriage) and he likes that, hehehe.
 Just small intermezzo :)
 ```

 #### b.
 Transcript with Participant 2